 \begin{example} When $m=3$, the bit-reversal sequence $\bm{q}' = (1,5,3,7,2,6,4,8)$ is the bit reversal of $\bm{q}=(1,2,3,4,5,6,7,8)$.
 To see this, for example, $\bm{q}'_4 = \bm{q}'_{D(0,0,1)} = \bm{q}_{D(1,0,0)} = \bm{q}_7 = 7$.
 Hence, in the process of bit-reversal shortening, the 8-$th$ bit is the initial one to be shortened, followed by the 4-$th$ bit as the second, and the sequence continues in this manner. \end{example}

-\begin{remark} Note that when the puncturing pattern $X$ complies with binary domination, the symmetric capacities of monomial $x_1^{a_1}\cdots x_m^{a_m}$ with $D(a_1,\dots ,a_m)\in X$ are degraded to zero.
-When the shortening pattern $Y$ complies with binary domination, the coefficient of monomial $x_1^{a_1}\cdots x_m^{a_m}$ with $D(a_1,\dots ,a_m)\in Y$ are frozen to zero \cite{Jang2019}.
-Since QUP, Wang-Liu shortening and bit-reversal shortening patterns all comply with binary domination, when $X$ (resp. $Y$) is the puncturing (resp. shortening) pattern, the coefficient of monomial $x_1^{a_1}\cdots x_m^{a_m}$ with $D(a_1,\dots ,a_m)\in X$ (resp. $Y$) in $p$ is zero.
-Therefore, with little abuse of notation, when the $D(a_1,\dots ,a_m)$-$th$ bit is punctured (resp. shortened), we also say the monomial $x_1^{a_1}\cdots x_m^{a_m}$ is punctured (resp. shortened). \end{remark}
+\begin{remark} Note that when the puncturing pattern $X$ complies with binary domination \cite{Jang2019}, the symmetric capacity of the monomial $x_1^{a_1}\cdots x_m^{a_m}$ with $D(a_1,\dots ,a_m)\in X$ becomes zero.
+When the shortening pattern $Y$ complies with binary domination, the coefficient of monomial $x_1^{a_1}\cdots x_m^{a_m}$ with $D(a_1,\dots ,a_m)\in Y$ is frozen to zero.
+Note that QUP, Wang-Liu shortening, and bit-reversal shortening patterns all comply with binary domination.
+Consequently, for a polynomial $p$ in one of these codes, the coefficient of any monomial $x_1^{a_1}\cdots x_m^{a_m}$ in $p$ with the corresponding index $D(a_1,\dots ,a_m)$ that is in the puncturing pattern $X$ or the shortening pattern $Y$ is zero.
+Therefore, with a slight abuse of notation, when the $D(a_1,\dots ,a_m)$-$th$ bit is punctured or shortened, we also say the monomial $x_1^{a_1}\cdots x_m^{a_m}$ is punctured or shortened. \end{remark}

-In this paper, we focus on the minimum-weight codewords of decreasing QUP, Wang-Liu shortened and bit-reversal shortened polar codes.
+In this paper, we focus on the minimum-weight codewords of decreasing QUP, Wang-Liu shortened, and bit-reversal shortened polar codes.
 We say a shortened polar code is decreasing if the union of the information set and the shortened set is decreasing.